abdallahmagdy15/ITI_attendanceSystem/README.md

   - Simple Light Theme UI
   - Data stored as a tree in a json file
   - Responsive using bootstrap
-  - login & register client-side validation and work around (server-side) validation using js based on json file data
   - showing modals for any important alerts for the user
   - handling authentication and authorization of accessing pages (using sessionStorage)

+  #### Login and Register
+  - login & register have client-side validation and work around (server-side) validation using js based on json file data

   #### Profile
+  - profile page shows the employee information and (monthly , daily) reports for his attendance
   - only sub admin can take attendance from the option appears in the options button (caret)
   - profile has an attendance chart
   - profile has daily report with a buttons to switch between months